 How do you prove eligibility for Texas utility assistance?
 You must submit citizenship or legal residency proof for every household member—U.S. passport, naturalization certificate, Permanent Resident Card, or dual citizenship documentation.

-Upload a current Texas address bill, lease, or similar document dated within the past 30 days as residency proof.
+Upload a current Texas address bill, lease, or similar document dated within the past 30 days as residency proof, aligning with government-led grants and health services requirements.

 Provide each person’s state driver’s license, passport, Matricula Consular, or school ID plus a Social Security card.